 - Layout and sizes: Another common oversight for beginners is failing to account for the loss of material on hemmed banner blanks.
 A “two by four” hemmed banner blank is actually two inches shy of two feet wide.
 Take that into account in your design.
 Better yet, buy EnduraMAX banner blanks; so named because they’re made to give you a full finished width of two, three or four feet.

 - Wind slits: We’ve all seen banners hung with half moon shaped slits to allow wind to pass through.
 The slits reduce the full force of the wind and prevent tearing right?
 Wrong.
-According to John Mahoney of Value Vinyls, cutting the scrim actually weakens it and makes failure more likely.
+According to the experts at Value Vinyls, cutting the scrim actually weakens it and makes failure more likely.
 Choose a good high denier scrim, hang it with rubber rope or bungee cords, but don’t put holes in it.

 - Frayed edge fix: Most manufacturers of printable banner media take great care to slice rolls cleanly.
 Once in a while, a blade dulls before it’s noticed and a customer gets a roll with frayed edges.
 If that customer turns out to be you, don’t run it through your printer.
 Those little fibers can pick up ink from the passing print head and scatter it across the surface, ruining a print.
 If you don’t have time to replace it, run a match over the end of the roll and melt the stray fibers off before printing.